PoLaKoSz/MoodMovies/README.md

 ## Acknowledgments

 * Hat off to Material Xaml Toolkit creaters for developing such an amazing toolkit and making it open source.
-* Hat off to Caliburn Micro for an awesome library thatmakes MVVM a little easier to manage.
+* Hat off to Caliburn Micro for an awesome library that makes MVVM a little easier to manage.